-Ausable Bayfield Conservation was pleased that the article feature Professional Agrologist (P.Ag.)
-Ross Wilson, our Water and Soils Resource Coordinator.
+Ausable Bayfield Conservation was pleased that the article feature Professional Agrologist (P.Ag.) and Certified Crop Advisor (CCA-ON) Ross Wilson, our Water and Soils Resource Coordinator.
 When 34 diverse community members, from all walks of life, developed our Conservation Strategy, they said it was important to protect water, living things, and soil.
 Ross is one of many staff members putting the community’s soil focus into action.

 Ross, in the Ontario Farmer article, said an agricultural producer’s choice of cover crop depends on what they want the cover crop to do.

 In Anderson’s article she paraphrases Ross that “... if you want to improve soil condition, a fibrous root, like buckwheat is a good choice, while sunflowers and oilseed radish will send down deep taproots to alleviate soil compaction.”
 She goes on to say that “ ... to reduce soil erosion, you need a cover crop that will overwinter – and a plan to terminate it in the spring.”

 The article also captures the important point (mentioned by Tom Hayter) that overwinter vegetative cover can help to retain phosphorus.
 By retaining phosphorus, the cover crop prevents it from leaching out and becoming a problem for creeks, rivers, and the Great Lakes.